justinkeeth/ActiveDirectoryHomeLab/README.md

 NAT adapter: Home network IP

-Internal adapter: APIPA address (169.x.x.x)
+Internal adapter: This will have an APIPA address (169.254.x.x)

-Rename Adapters
+Rename Adapters:

-Rename NAT adapter to: Internet
+Rename NAT adapter to: "Internet"

-Rename internal adapter to: Internal or Domain Network
+Rename internal adapter to: "Internal" or "Domain Network"

-Configure Internal Adapter IPv4
+Configure the Internal Adapter IPv4 Properties.

 Open IPv4 Properties for the Internal adapter.